New Year’s Day events in L.A.

 The first Rose Parade in 1890 was staged to show off California’s sun-kissed climate.
 The tradition is still going strong, complete with elaborate floral floats, musical performances and marching troupes (not to mention the crowning of the fresh-faced Rose Queen and her court), but the celebration now draws more than a million spectators who line the streets of Pasadena.

-No need to camp out in the cold to see the 129th annual Rose Parade firsthand this New Year’s Day.
+No need to camp out in the cold to see the annual Rose Parade firsthand this New Year’s Day.
 Instead, watch the L.A. tradition from home and mosey on over to Sierra Madre Boulevard and Washington Street in Pasadena to view the floats post-parade.
-Once the crowds have died down, view the floats close up.
-The stunning float showcase is a unique opportunity to see the intricate floral handiwork in person, from just a few feet away.
+Though the thick crowds can rival the parade itself, this is the best opportunity to view the floats close up.

 Still need plans for New Year’s Eve?